-- 6. The procedures for accounting for building occupants during an emergency include: - Building Safety Chair(s)/Committee shall check in with occupants at the meeting location(s) and inform emergency personnel if individuals are not accounted for. - Other: Building Roster - If anyone is missing, trapped, or injured, it is everyone's responsibility to report this information to on-site emergency personnel, 911, or IUPD immediately.
+- 6. The procedures for accounting for building occupants during an emergency include: - Building Safety Chair(s)/Committee shall check in with occupants at the meeting location(s) and inform emergency personnel if individuals are not accounted for. - Check individual rooms/offices during evacuation process, then check windows from outside, - If anyone is missing, trapped, or injured, it is everyone's responsibility to report this information to on-site emergency personnel, 911, or IUPD immediately.